gfaline/Compilers/README.md

 # Compilers
 Spring 2022 Compilers project

 To run our code for the Scanner Parser assignment, enter the scanner-parser folder.
+It can be run with the same required downloads as MicroC.

 To compile, run "ocamlbuild toplevel.native"